omarkmu/BotTrition/README.md

 # BotTrition

-A website which allows users to calculate their BMI and search for information about foods and diets.
+A website that allows users to calculate their BMI and search for information about foods and diets.
 You can view the project hosted on [Heroku](https://heroku.com/) at https://bottrition.herokuapp.com.